Fans return to PGA Tour this week in Bermuda while questions about safety persist

 For its part, the Houston Open will require spectators, volunteers and tournament workers to wear masks at all times while on site at Memorial Park Golf Course, which sits just outside downtown.
 What other measures the tournament will have in place, however, still aren’t entirely clear, and tournament director Colby Callaway did not respond to emails from Golf Digest seeking more information.

-Despite the rise in coronavirus cases, however, the tournament isn’t short on big names.
-Brooks Koepka, Dustin Johnson, Rickie Fowler, Jason Day, Tony Finau and Brandt Snedeker are all scheduled to play.
+Despite the rise in coronavirus cases, however, the tournament isn’t short on top players.
+Brooks Koepka, Dustin Johnson, Rickie Fowler, Jason Day, Tony Finau and Brandt Snedeker are all scheduled to be in the field.

 That’s not to say everyone is entirely comfortable with the idea of having fans at the event, particularly with the Masters looming a week later and the possibility of testing positive and having to miss the year’s final major.